RiverArchitect/RA_wiki/wiki/SHArC.md

 Before clicking on`Run Seasonal Habitat Area Calculator - SHArC`, check the box above to enable the `Use weighted usable area` option to apply weighting to the calculation.
 By default, when this option is enabled the cHSI threshold value  *&theta;* will be set to 0.0 (i.e., all cHSI values, including 0.0, are used to weight the area of each pixel).-->

 ## Q - Area Analysis<a name="heqa"></a>
 The time evolution or (interpolated) habitat area associated with a discharge provide insights into the ecological efficiency of a habitat enhancement measures.
 The *SHArC* module can generate interpolated discharge-usable habitat area curves even for discharges that were not numerically modeled with a 2D hydrodynamic simulation.
-A click on the `Discharge - Aquatic Ambiance Area Curve` or `Time series - Aquatic Ambiance Area` button generates habitat area graphs as a function of all discharges of a flow duration curve or a discharge time series, respectively.<br/>
+A click on the `Discharge - Physical Habitat Area Curve` or `Time series - Physical Habitat Area` button generates habitat area graphs as a function of all discharges of a flow duration curve or a discharge time series, respectively.<br/>
 For flow duration curves, by default, *SHArC* uses the discharge duration workbook `flow_duration_FILI.xlsx` associated with the habitat *CONDITION* in `RiverArchitect/00_Flows/CONDITION/`.
 This behavior can be changed by checking the *Use other flow duration curve* box.
-The resulting *Discharge - Aquatic Ambiance Area Curve* will be produced in `SHArC/SHArea/CONDITION_QvsA_FILI_stats.xlsx` that contains the following diagram:
+The resulting *Discharge - Physical Habitat Area Curve* will be produced in `SHArC/SHArea/CONDITION_QvsA_FILI_stats.xlsx` that contains the following diagram:

 ![hefish](https://github.com/RiverArchitect/Media/raw/master/images/RA_QvsA_stats.png)